Some typical costs of a content-managed website.

 With this design company the word "From" is prominent.

 £499 plus VAT gets you their "bog-standard" off-the-peg site - and you pay £20 per month for "support".

-A mobile version of your site will cost you "from" an extra £299 plus VAT.
+A mobile version of your site will cost you "from" an extra £299 plus an extra £20 per month plus VAT.